Industry 4.0- The new industrial revolution?

 When asked about emerging technologies within the 4th industrial revolution, Dan and Mike both discussed how they felt it could open many new career opportunities for people.
 As Mike commented; “If you’re looking at 4.0 and the new types of jobs that are being created through technology, many people haven’t realised about yet.”

 Dan concluded by saying, “In my mind this opens career options to young people who historically wouldn’t have thought of going anywhere near engineering or manufacturing jobs.
-But suddenly with driving apps and the opportunity to interface with these systems, designs and technology they are interested.”« Back to Blog & News Entries
+But suddenly with driving apps and the opportunity to interface with these systems, designs and technology they are interested.”« View all Blog & News Entries